maftouni/maftouni.github.io/_pages/about.md

   - /about.html
 ---

-I am Maede, a Ph.D. holder in [Industrial Engineering from Virginia Tech](https://www.ise.vt.edu/people/graduate/phd/maftouni.html), currently employed as a Data Scientist at [Quantum-Si](https://www.quantum-si.com/).
-My educational background includes Master's and Bachelor's degrees in Industrial and Systems Engineering, with a strong emphasis on data analytics, learning techniques, and system thinking.
+I am Maede Maftouni, a Senior Data Scientist at Quantum-Si with a Ph.D. in [Industrial Engineering from Virginia Tech](https://www.ise.vt.edu/people/graduate/phd/maftouni.html).
 I have also earned a graduate certificate in Data Analytics from the [Discovery Analytics Center](https://dac.cs.vt.edu/academics/data-analytics/) at Virginia Tech.
+With expertise in data analytics, machine learning, and deep learning, I enjoy transforming complex data into actionable insights and interactive visualizations.
+I have applied these techniques across various domains including medical, manufacturing, and biochemistry projects.
+Skilled in Python, SQL, and tools like Apache Airflow, AWS, and Tableau, I am dedicated to driving innovation and efficiency in data-driven solutions.

 During my Ph.D., I was a part of the [Smart Manufacturing Analytics Research & Technology (SMART) Laboratory](https://www.smartlab-vt.com/team), working under the guidance of [Dr. James Kong](https://www.ise.vt.edu/people/faculty/kong.html).
 My research revolved around achieving two primary objectives.
 Firstly, I introduced and executed an innovative approach for Covid-19 diagnosis.
 Secondly, I designed and implemented deep learning models for video object segmentation and tracking in the context of additive manufacturing.